VLSI-EDA/PoC/README.rst

 *****************

 This **quick start guide** gives a fast and simple introduction into PoC.
-All topics can be found in the :doc:`Using PoC </UsingPoC/index>` section with much more details and examples.
+All topics can be found in the `Using PoC <http://poc-library.readthedocs.io/en/latest/UsingPoC/index.html>`_ section with much more details and examples.